Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques

 With these sources of randomness, we arrive at the following construction of $\GG(X)$, which is an unbiased stochastic estimator of $\nabla \FF(X)$:

-\textbf{Control variates and acceleration.} We enrich the stochastic gradient by control variates resulting in an SVRG style stochastic gradient estimator.
+\textbf{Control variates and acceleration.} We enrich the stochastic gradient by incorporating control variates, resulting in an SVRG-style stochastic gradient estimator.
 In particular, the resulting stochastic gradient will take the form of $\GG(X) - \GG(Y) + \nabla \FF(Y)$, where $Y$ is another point that is updated upon a successful toss of a $\rho$-coin.
 The last ingredient of the method is to incorporate Nesterov's momentum.

-Combining the above ingredients, we arrrive at the ASVRCD-PFL procedure, which is detailed in Algorithm~\ref{Alg:ascrcd} in the lifted notation.
+Combining the above ingredients, we arrive at the ASVRCD-PFL procedure, which is detailed in Algorithm~\ref{Alg:ascrcd} in the lifted notation.
 Algorithm~\ref{Alg:ascrcd_normal} details ASVRCD-PFL in the notation consistent with the rest of the paper.